Kuuro-neko/bad-apple-google-solitaire/README.md

 5. Open the console and paste the content of `display.js`.
 Then press enter

 6. Enjoy

+#

+[Video link](https://youtu.be/OSBkggpfpG4) of this running in case they ever update their game

 I runned it at 4 fps to ensure that it runs smoothly for the video, but you can try to increase it in `display.js`